abhay-18/Hand-Written-Digit-Recogniser/README.md

 # Hand-Written-Digit-Recogniser
-A simple fully-connected neural network for recognizing hand written digit recognition images using TensorFlow and python.
+A simple fully-connected neural network for recognizing hand written digit images using TensorFlow and python.